On an epidemic model on finite graphs: Expanders - Proof of Theorem

 In this section we study the case that $G$ is a $d$-regular expander.
 It is not difficult to extend the results to the case $G$ is an expander of maximal degree $d$.
 We note that the arguments presented in this section are inspired by techniques from \cite[Theorem 5]{SN} and \cite[Theorem 3]{Hermon}.
 However, the analysis below includes some new ideas.
 In particular, the usage of a maximal inequality in the proof of Theorem \ref{thm:GCexp} (through the application of Lemma \ref{lem:maxineq}) is novel.
 Moreover, the analysis of the case $ \la \gg 1$ requires some new ideas.

-Consider the case that $\plant$, the planted walker at $\oo$, walks for $t=t_{|V|}$ steps, while the rest of the particles have lifetime $ M$ for some constant $M$.
+Consider the case that $\plant$, the planted walker at $\oo$, walks for $t=t_{|V|}$ steps, while the rest of the particles have lifespan $ M$ for some constant $M$.
 Recall that the set of vertices which are visited by this modified process before it dies out is denoted by $\mathcal{R}_{t,M}$.
 Similarly, consider the variation of the model in which there is no planted particle and initially the collection of particles occupying some set $A \subset V$ are activated.
-Denote the set of vertices which are visited in this variant of the model before the process dies out by $\mathcal{R}_{t}^A$.
+In this variant let the lifespan of all of the particles be $s$.
+Denote the set of vertices which are visited in this variant of the model before the process dies out by $\mathcal{R}_{s}^A$.

 \begin{thm} There exist absolute constants $c,C,C',M>0$ such that for every $n \ge C' $, $\la \ge C n^{-1} \log n$ and $\gamma \in (0,2] $, for every regular $n$-vertex $\gamma$-expander $G=(V,E)$, we have